transloadit/jquery-sdk/README.md

 The Transloadit jQuery SDK is licensed under the MIT license.
 The dependencies have their own licenses (MIT, BSD, PUBLIC DOMAIN).

+## Documentation

+See <a href="https://github.com/transloadit/jquery-sdk/blob/master/README.md">GitHub</a> for the full documentation.